Nom-nom-hub/arc-kit/templates/commands/define.md

    - The JSON output will contain BRANCH_NAME and SPEC_FILE paths
    - For single quotes in args like "I'm Groot", use escape syntax: e.g 'I'\''m Groot' (or double-quote if possible: "I'm Groot")

-3. Load `templates/adaptive-spec-template.md` to understand required sections for adaptive specifications.
+3. Load `templates/adaptive-spec-template.md` to understand required sections for specifications.

 4. Follow this execution flow for adaptive specification creation:

     1. Parse user description from Input
        If empty: ERROR "No feature description provided"
-    2. Extract key concepts from description with context awareness
+    2. Extract key concepts from description
-       Identify: actors, actions, data, constraints, contexts
+       Identify: actors, actions, data, constraints, requirements
+    3. Apply adaptive reasoning principles:
+       - Consider how requirements might evolve over time
+       - Identify potential future use cases beyond current scope
+       - Plan for graceful degradation and feature scaling
+       - Think about how the feature might change based on user feedback or business needs
-    3. For unclear aspects with adaptive reasoning:
+    4. For unclear aspects:
-       - Make informed guesses based on context and industry standards
+       - Make informed guesses based on context, industry standards, and adaptive patterns
        - Only mark with [NEEDS CLARIFICATION: specific question] if:
-         - The choice significantly impacts feature scope or user experience
+         - The choice significantly impacts feature scope, adaptability, or user experience
-         - Multiple reasonable interpretations exist with different implications
+         - Multiple reasonable interpretations exist with different implications for evolution
-         - No reasonable default exists
+         - No reasonable default exists that supports adaptability
        - **LIMIT: Maximum 3 [NEEDS CLARIFICATION] markers total**
-       - Prioritize clarifications by impact: scope > security/privacy > user experience > technical details
+       - Prioritize clarifications by impact: adaptability > scope > security/privacy > user experience > technical details
-    4. Fill User Scenarios & Testing section with adaptive considerations If no clear user flow: ERROR "Cannot determine user scenarios"
+    5. Fill User Scenarios & Testing section
+       If no clear user flow: ERROR "Cannot determine user scenarios"
-    5. Generate Adaptive Functional Requirements
+    6. Generate Functional Requirements with adaptability in mind Each requirement must be:
-       Each requirement must be testable, verifiable, and capable of evolution Use reasonable defaults for unspecified details (document assumptions in Assumptions section)
+       - Testable and verifiable
+       - Designed to support evolution and modification
+       - Clear about how it might need to adapt to changing requirements
+       - Include considerations for backward compatibility where relevant
-    6. Define Adaptive Success Criteria
+    7. Define Success Criteria with evolution metrics Create measurable, technology-agnostic outcomes that include:
+       - Current requirements met
+       - Adaptability measures (how easily requirements could change)
+       - Future-proofing indicators (how well the feature handles new use cases)
-       Create measurable, technology-agnostic outcomes that can evolve Include both quantitative metrics (time, performance, volume) and qualitative measures (user satisfaction, task completion)
+       - Include both quantitative metrics (time, performance, volume) and qualitative measures (user satisfaction, task completion)
        Each criterion must be verifiable without implementation details
-    7. **CRITICAL**: Define Verification Requirements for each feature (how to test/verify functionality)
+    8. **CRITICAL**: Define Verification Requirements for each feature (how to test/verify functionality)
        - Include specific test scenarios for each requirement
        - Define expected inputs, outputs, and behaviors
        - Specify edge cases and error conditions to validate
+       - Plan for testing evolution scenarios (how features behave when requirements change)
-    8. Identify Adaptive Key Entities (if data involved) that can evolve
+    9. Identify Key Entities (if data involved)
+       - Define entities with evolution in mind
+       - Consider schema flexibility and migration strategies
+       - Plan for data compatibility across feature changes
-    9. Return: SUCCESS (adaptive spec ready for adaptive planning)
+    10. Return: SUCCESS (adaptive spec ready for planning)

-5. Write the specification to SPEC_FILE using the adaptive template structure, replacing placeholders with concrete details derived from the feature description (arguments) while preserving section order and headings.
+5. Write the specification to SPEC_FILE using the template structure, replacing placeholders with concrete details derived from the feature description (arguments) while preserving section order and headings.
+Ensure the spec reflects adaptive principles throughout.

 6. **Adaptive Specification Quality Validation**: After writing the initial spec, validate it against adaptive quality criteria:

-   a. **Create Adaptive Spec Quality Checklist**: Generate a checklist file at `FEATURE_DIR/checklists/requirements.md` using the checklist template structure with these adaptive validation items:
+   a. **Create Adaptive Spec Quality Checklist**: Generate a checklist file at `FEATURE_DIR/checklists/adaptive-requirements.md` using the checklist template structure with these validation items:

       ```markdown
       # Adaptive Specification Quality Checklist: [FEATURE NAME]

-      **Purpose**: Validate adaptive specification completeness and quality before proceeding to adaptive planning
+      **Purpose**: Validate specification completeness, quality, and adaptability before proceeding to planning
       **Created**: [DATE]
       **Feature**: [Link to spec.md]